csfeeser/k8s/quicknodeprovision.md

    `student@XYZ~$` `ssh node-1`

+2. Become root.

+    `student@node-1~$` `sudo -i`

-2. Download the bash script.
+3. Download the bash script.

     `student@node-1~$` `wget https://raw.githubusercontent.com/csfeeser/k8s/master/steps1to26.sh`

-3. Run that bad boy.
+4. Run that bad boy.
 Hit `Enter` during any pink screens that pop up, answer `yes` to any yes/no questions, and when prompted for a password it is `alta3`.

-    `student@node-1~$` `bash steps1to26`
+    `student@node-1~$` `bash steps1to26.sh`

-4. Become root.

-    `student@node-1~$` `sudo -i`

-4. Do steps 27 onward normally inside [Lab 17. 💻 Join Node to Cluster](https://live.alta3.com/content/cka/labs/content/kubernetes/kubeadm/kubeadm-join-node-lab.html)
+5. Do steps 27 onward normally inside [Lab 17. 💻 Join Node to Cluster](https://live.alta3.com/content/cka/labs/content/kubernetes/kubeadm/kubeadm-join-node-lab.html)